Jokestir/Jokestir.github.io/__source/05_Python/01-How TOs.md

-Q.  Python File I/O  permissions ?
+Q :  Python File I/O  permissions ?

-A.
+A :

 | Mode |               What it does               |
 | :--: | :--------------------------------------: |